robofit/arcor2_client_sdk/src/Arcor2.ClientSdk.ClientServices/README.md

 Additionally, the session also provides a range of RPCs.
 These primarily include utility RPCs that do not belong anywhere else.
-Notably, the available RPCs provide creation of workplaces and object types, upload of packages, and estimatión of a pose or a position of camera and marker corners from images.
+Notably, the available RPCs provide the creation of workplaces and object types, upload of packages, and estimatión of a pose or a position of camera and marker corners from images.

 >  **NOTE - Images**
 > The library-wide format of images is currently JPEG.